<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 2. Seek honest feedback from peers, teams and direct reports.
 Ask where your biases show up and how you can address them.
 Create feedback loops with peers, mentors, and coaches who will challenge your thinking in constructive ways.
 If no one is calling out blind spots, it’s a sign they’re going unexamined.

 3. Intentionally fill perspective gaps.
 Start meetings by inviting input from quieter voices.
 Even small shifts in approach matter.
 The "first voice" technique invites new or underrepresented team members to speak first.
-It's been shown to boost inclusion, confidence and ideation.
+It's been shown to boost inclusion, confidence and idea generation.

 Importantly, make inclusion visible.
 Talk about unconscious bias.
 Normalise the discomfort of the conversation.
 Embedding this awareness into the DNA of your culture, from language to leadership behaviours, is key to lasting transformation.
 When diverse perspectives are part of every major decision, innovation becomes part of your competitive edge.
 That's why it's a core principle woven into the fabric of every Breakthrough Programme.
 Designed to create inclusive, high-achieving cultures from the inside out.